hspaay/iotc.golang/README.md

 * systemd launcher of adapters for Linux
 * Messenger for MQTT brokers
-* Management of nodes, inputs and outputs (see IotConnect standard for further explanation)
+* Management of nodes, inputs and outputs (see IoTConnect standard for further explanation)
 * Publish discovery when nodes are updated
 * Publish updates to output values
 * Signing of published messages